Skip to content

 American Association for Respiratory Care (AARC)

-This program has been approved for a maximum of 7.00 contact hours Continuing Respiratory Care Education (CRCE) credit by the American Association for Respiratory Care, 9425 North MacArthur Blvd Suite 100 Irving TX 75063.
-Course #190284000.
+This activity has been approved for a maximum of 7.00 contact hours Continuing Respiratory Care Education (CRCE) credit by the American Association for Respiratory Care, 9425 North MacArthur Blvd Suite 100, Irving, TX 75063.
+Course #192541000

 The American Association of Critical-Care Nurses (AACN)

-This nursing continuing professional development individual activity is approved for 6.00 contact hours.
-In order to receive the contact hours, you must attend the full day conference and complete the evaluation.
+This nursing continuing professional development individual activity is approved for 7.00 contact hours.
+File Number: 25125

-This nursing continuing professional development activity was approved by the American Association of Critical-Care Nurses, an accredited provider by the American Nurses Credentialing Center’s Commission on Accreditation.
+This nursing continuing professional development activity was approved by the American Association of Critical-Care Nurses, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Accreditation Council for Pharmacy Education (ACPE)